briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

         game.

-        2. _(B)_ Any reward of redeemable vouchers is not based solely on the player achieving the object of the game or the player’s score;
+        2. _(B)_ Any reward of redeemable vouchers is not based solely on the player achieving the object of the game or the player's score;

         3. _(C)_ The outcome of the game, or the value of the redeemable voucher or merchandise prize awarded for winning the game, can be controlled by